mcallistertad/embedded-client/README.md

 * Change default configuration to 20 total beacons, 15 APs
 * Update to allow ID3 to be -1 SKY_UNKNOWN_ID3
 * Bug fix - cache match fails if serving cell has changed
-* Bug fix - copy actual number of beacons in workspace to cache
+* Bug fix - copy actual number of beacons in request context to cache
 * Bug fix - sky_add_cell_lte_beacon(), tac must be signed and wider for SKY_UNKNOWN_ID3

 ### Release 2.0.0